YYLinn/2nd-order-solution-ML-Fairness-/README.md

-The pre and post processing techniques of AIF 360 on mitigation of biases across race as the sensitive attribute on the adult dataset yield the following results.We can significant reduction in disparate impacts in many of these techniques while maintaining manageable degradation in performance.
+The pre and post-processing techniques of AIF 360 on mitigation of biases across race as the sensitive attribute on the adult dataset yield the following results.We can significant reduction in disparate impacts in many of these techniques while maintaining manageable degradation in performance.

 ![output](https://github.com/YYLinn/2nd-order-solution-ML-Fairness-/assets/112579333/d13c2383-2db9-46fd-ba28-c10c1071fc85)

 ## 6.Conclusion <a name="Conclusion"></a>
-In conclusion of the analysis oerformed, we recommend to follow a fairness pipeline as shown:
+In conclusion of the analysis performed, we recommend to follow a fairness pipeline as shown:

 <img width="1430" alt="Screenshot 2024-04-03 at 8 06 12 PM" src="https://github.com/YYLinn/2nd-order-solution-ML-Fairness-/assets/112579333/f8c1fba7-2f07-492a-beb4-3edee2555bf8">